 While anyone can develop sarcoidosis, factors that may increase your risk include:

 - Age and sex.
-Sarcoidosis often occurs between the ages of 20 and 40.
+Sarcoidosis can occur at any age, but often occurs between the ages of 20 and 60 years.
 Women are slightly more likely to develop the disease.

 - Family history.
 If someone in your family has had sarcoidosis, you're more likely to develop the disease.

 - Lungs.
-Untreated pulmonary sarcoidosis can lead to permanent scarring in your lungs, making it difficult to breathe.
+Untreated pulmonary sarcoidosis can lead to permanent scarring in your lungs (pulmonary fibrosis), making it difficult to breathe and sometimes causing pulmonary hypertension.

 - Eyes.
-Inflammation can affect almost any part of your eye and can eventually cause blindness.
+Inflammation can affect almost any part of your eye and may cause damage to the retina, which can eventually cause blindness.
 Rarely, sarcoidosis also can cause cataracts and glaucoma.

 - Kidneys.
-Sarcoidosis can affect how your body handles calcium, which can lead to kidney failure.
+Sarcoidosis can affect how your body handles calcium, which can lead to kidney stones and reduce kidney function.
+Rarely, this can lead to kidney failure.

 - Heart.
-Granulomas in your heart can cause abnormal heart rhythms and other heart problems.
+Cardiac sarcoidosis results in granulomas in your heart that can disrupt heart rhythm, blood flow and normal heart function.
 In rare instances, this may lead to death.

 - Nervous system.
 A small number of people with sarcoidosis develop problems related to the central nervous system when granulomas form in the brain and spinal cord.
 Inflammation in the facial nerves, for example, can cause facial paralysis.